peppekerstens/peppekerstens.github.io/_drafts/sonic/2025-01-10-sonic-emulator.md

 Even back then, I left most of the network configuration details to others and had already started to focus more on automated deployments.
 Current situation does not differ that much; I believe to have some very proficient colleagues capable of configuring the needed networking just fine.
 That being said, the company policy to use SONiC as default switch OS is new.
 So the kremlins in my head are screaming that I needed to brush-up on networking technology and configuration proficiency fast...

+## Hindsight me

+Looking back at this...adventure, I should have known that this was going to be a full fledged Alice in Wonderland experience.
+Trying out a new networking technology on a virtual environment build upon an OS most of which my knowledge is limited and based on an outdated instruction...what could go wrong?!?
+Oh wait...and did this within WSL as well..duh!

+As I already made up my mind beforehand to hang on and at least seriously try to succeed, I struggled along.
+But it really felt like being stuck in the dirt at times, only sinking down deeper with every move I made.

 ## SONiC emulator

 The get to know any new system, it is quite common to start with an emulator.
 Especially concerning networking devices as their investment can be severe and need to endure.